New Jersey citizen's 'Bridgegate' complaint against Christie can proceed: judge

-PRINCETON, N.J.
-A citizen's complaint against New Jersey Governor Chris Christie related to the "Bridgegate" lane-closure scandal can move forward, a judge ruled on Thursday, referring the case to state prosecutors to consider possible criminal charges.
+A New Jersey judge on Thursday allowed a citizen's criminal complaint against state Governor Chris Christie over the "Bridgegate" scandal to move forward, referring it to state prosecutors for their consideration.

-Roy McGeady, the presiding judge for Bergen County municipal courts, found probable cause for the criminal complaint filed last month by Bill Brennan, an activist and retired firefighter, a court official confirmed.
+A court official confirmed that Roy McGeady, the presiding judge for municipal courts in Bergen County, had found probable cause for a complaint filed last month by Bill Brennan, an activist and retired firefighter, accusing Christie of official misconduct.

-The complaint of official misconduct accused Christie of knowing about a plot to close down lanes at the George Washington Bridge as an act of political payback.
-The governor has repeatedly denied any prior knowledge of the closures, which created massive traffic jams in northern New Jersey.

-The ruling ratchets up the political pressure on Christie, who became a major supporter of Republican presidential candidate Donald Trump after dropping his own White House bid and now heads his White House transition team.
+The decision adds to the "Bridgegate" woes of Christie, who became a major supporter of Republican presidential candidate Donald Trump after dropping his own White House bid and has seen his approval ratings drop in New Jersey.

-The controversy surrounding the scandal, which has resulted in criminal charges against two of Christie's associates, helped scuttle his bid for the Republican presidential nomination and has eroded the governor's approval ratings in New Jersey.

-The misconduct case now moves to the Bergen County Prosecutor's Office, which will decide whether enough evidence exists to support a criminal charge.
-"The office has no comment at this time," spokeswoman Maureen Parenta said in an email.
+The case now moves to the Bergen County Prosecutor's Office, which will decide whether enough evidence exists to support a criminal charge.
+"The office has no comment at this time," Bergen County Prosecutor's Office spokeswoman Maureen Parenta said in an email.

 Brennan filed the complaint in municipal court in Fort Lee, New Jersey, where Christie allies were accused of deliberately causing a massive traffic jam in September 2013 by closing access lanes to the George Washington Bridge in order to punish the town's mayor.
 The bridge is a major link to New York City.

-The two Christie associates - his former deputy chief of staff, Bridget Kelly, and former Port Authority of New York and New Jersey executive Bill Baroni - have been on trial in federal court in Newark, New Jersey, for their alleged roles in the scandal.
+Two of the Christie associates - his former deputy chief of staff, Bridget Kelly, and former Port Authority of New York and New Jersey executive Bill Baroni - have been on trial in federal court in Newark, New Jersey, for their alleged roles in the scandal.

+The resulting controversy helped scuttle Christie's bid for the Republican presidential nomination.

-Brennan's complaint was based on testimony from David Wildstein, another Port Authority executive who pleaded guilty in the case and has been cooperating with prosecutors, that Christie was aware of the lane closures at the time.
+Brennan's complaint was based on testimony from David Wildstein, another Port Authority executive who pleaded guilty in the case and is cooperating with prosecutors, that Christie was aware of the lane closures at the time.

-A Christie spokesman, Brian Murray, said the governor would appeal the ruling immediately.
+Brian Murray, a Christie spokesman, said the governor would appeal the ruling immediately.

 "This is a dishonorable complaint filed by a known serial complainant and political activist with a history of abusing the judicial system," Murray said.
 "The simple fact is the governor had no knowledge of the lane realignments either before they happened or while they were happening.
 This matter has already been thoroughly investigated by three separate independent investigations."